Dessin d'enfant: 20th century

 Dessins d'enfant in their modern form were then rediscovered over a century later and named by Alexander Grothendieck in 1984 in his Esquisse d'un Programme.
 Zapponi (2003) quotes Grothendieck regarding his discovery of the Galois action on dessins d'enfants:

 This discovery, which is technically so simple, made a very strong impression on me, and it represents a decisive turning point in the course of my reflections, a shift in particular of my centre of interest in mathematics, which suddenly found itself strongly focused.
 I do not believe that a mathematical fact has ever struck me quite so strongly as this one, nor had a comparable psychological impact.
 This is surely because of the very familiar, non-technical nature of the objects considered, of which any child’s drawing scrawled on a bit of paper (at least if the drawing is made without lifting the pencil) gives a perfectly explicit example.
 To such a dessin we find associated subtle arithmetic invariants, which are completely turned topsy-turvy as soon as we add one more stroke.

 Part of the theory had already been developed independently by Jones & Singerman (1978) some time before Grothendieck.
 They outline the correspondence between maps on topological surfaces, maps on Riemann surfaces, and groups with certain distinguished generators, but do not consider the Galois action.
 Their notion of a map corresponds to a particular instance of a dessin d'enfant.
 Later work by Bryant & Singerman (1985) extends the treatment to surfaces with a boundary.

 Riemann surfaces and Belyi pairs

-The complex numbers, together with a special point designated as $\infty$, form a topological space known as the Riemann sphere.
+The complex numbers, together with one additional point designated as $\infty$, form a topological space known as the Riemann sphere.
 Any polynomial, and more generally any rational function $p(x)/q(x)$ where $p$ and $q$ are polynomials, transforms the Riemann sphere by mapping it to itself.